Millscale.org is your source for Mill Scale News and Material Sourcing.

-Millscale.org is offering Mill Scale from production sources in the U.S. For export or domestic use.
-Please contact us for analysis and current pricing information.
-Current allotments of materials are available.
-Spot purchases or potential long term contracts.
-All material we sell is produced in the USA, is screened clean and will meet standard specification boundaries.
+We offer Mill Scale from major production sources in the U.S. for export or domestic use.
+Please contact us for an analysis and current pricing information.
+Current allotments of materials are available in volumes of 200 tons to several thousand tons per month.
+Spot purchases or potential long term contracts are our specialty.
+All material we sell is produced in the USA, is screened clean, low residuals and will meet most standard specification needs.

-These materials used to be considered a waste streams by most steel producers in the U.S. When China entered the Worldwide steel market all available ferrous raw materials were considered potential supply options.
+These materials used to be considered a waste streams by most steel producers in the U.S. When China entered the worldwide steel market all available ferrous raw materials were considered potential supply options for iron units.
 These materials are a very good material for use in steel making and also has many other uses that we will highlight.
 Many factories mix a certain amount of this material with their iron ore fines before they are sintered to help boost the iron content.
-Another main use is for cement production but for this purpose lower quality materials can be used as well as iron ore and other materials.
+Another main use is for cement production but for this purpose lower quality materials can be used as well as iron ore and other materials we can source.

-Our company deals directly with producers here in the U.S. and has for many years.
-We move 7000 tons plus a month long term and occasionally we are involved in large export contracts.
+Our company deals directly with producers here in the U.S. and has for many years, with over 50 years of combines experience.
+We move 7000 tons plus a month long term and occasionally we are involved regularly in large export contracts.
 We can supply higher grade materials for steel making or lower grades for cement use.
+Saucon can also offer proprietary or custom blends for density materials.
 Please contact us for current availability.

 What is Mill Scale?